 Below are a few of our favorite methods for backing up iPhone photos, whether you want to rely on a direct connection or one of many cloud-based services.
 (The processes described here also applies to the iPad and iPod Touch.)

 There’s more to Apple’s mobile operating system than you might think.
 Fortunately, we’ve rounded up some of our favorite iOS tips and tricks in one handy guide.

 How to upload your photos using a USB cable

-The process for importing and transferring photos from an iOS device basically hasn’t changed for a decade, whether you’re using MacOS or Windows.
+The process for importing and transferring photos from an iOS device with a USB cable essentially hasn’t changed for a decade, whether you’re using MacOS or Windows.
 The process varies slightly between operating systems, but it’s basically just a matter of plugging your iPhone in and clicking the Import button.

 Step 1: Plug your phone into your computer — either using a 30-pin-to-USB (iPhone 4S or older) or Lightning-to-USB cable — the same way you would if you transferring music from an iPod to a computer.

-Step 2: The Photos app should automatically launch, but if not, open the program via Launchpad, Dock, or Applications folder.
-(Alternatively, launch Aperture or iPhoto.)
+Step 2: The Photos app should automatically launch, but if not, open the program via Launchpad, Dock, or the Applications folder.
+(Alternatively, launch Aperture or iPhoto if you use those applications.)
 If your device isn’t automatically selected, you can find it on the left side of the Photos app screen.
 You could also use the Image Capture app in MacOS to quickly download content from phone to a folder.